-Like other apostles, Paul was a special messenger who was called, chosen, and authorised by God, to receive hidden revelation for the Church and to lay down foundational doctrine and godly principles for the Body of Christ.
-He met with the resurrected Lord Jesus on the road to Damascus, which was a biblical requirement for apostleship.
+Like other apostles, Paul was a special messenger who was called, chosen, and authorised by God to receive hidden revelation for the Church, and to lay down foundational doctrine and godly principles for the Body of Christ.
+He met the biblical requirement for apostleship (being an eyewitness of Christ), as he met with the resurrected Lord Jesus on the road to Damascus.

 Paul was also unique among Christ's apostles, for unlike the others, he was not one who accompanied the Lord from the beginning of John the Baptist's ministry until the day He was taken up into heaven, as we read in Acts chapter 1.

 Paul's authority came directly from God, not through men, which is why he so often referred to himself as Paul, an apostle of Christ Jesus, called and chosen by the will of God, as he did in his introductory remark in Ephesians: "Paul, an apostle of Christ Jesus by the will of God," he began, "to the saints who are at Ephesus and who are faithful in Christ Jesus."

 He emphasised his authoritative credentials as Christ's chosen apostle in his opening salutation and added that it was by the direct authority and sovereign will of God.
 His words were not designed to exalt his person, position, or status, for his collective writings emphasise that our great salvation is only because of the amazing grace of God and His unfathomable mercy that saved us through faith in the sacrificial death and glorious resurrection of our Lord Jesus Christ.